+Q: Can I change my vote given by proxy or by my corporate representative?

-- Q: CAN I CHANGE MY VOTE GIVEN BY PROXY OR BY MY CORPORATE REPRESENTATIVE? - A: Yes, in certain circumstances.
-You may change your proxy vote by either completing, signing and dating a new form of proxy in accordance with its instructions and returning it to Carnival plc's registrars by no later than 11:00 a.m.
+A: Yes, in certain circumstances.
+You may change your proxy vote by either completing, signing and dating a new form of proxy in accordance with its instructions and returning it to Carnival plc's registrars by no later than 2:00 p.m.
 (London time) on June 21, 2003, or by attending and voting in person at the annual general meeting.
-If you do not attend and vote in person at the annual general meeting and wish to revoke the appointment of your proxy or corporate representative you must do so by delivering a notice of such revocation to Carnival plc's registrars at least three hours before the start of the annual general meeting. - Q: WHAT CLASS OF SHARES ARE ENTITLED TO BE VOTED AT THE CARNIVAL PLC MEETING? - A: Carnival plc has only one class of ordinary shares in issue.
-Each Carnival plc ordinary share in issue as of the close of business on June 21, 2003, is entitled to one vote at the annual general meeting. - Q: WHAT VOTES ARE REQUIRED TO ELECT DIRECTORS OR APPROVE THE OTHER PROPOSALS? - A: Under the DLC structure, all proposals are voted on by the shareholders of both companies voting together as a joint electorate.
-Resolutions 21 and 22 (which are proposals 8 and 9) are required to be approved by 75% of the combined votes cast at both meetings.
+If you do not attend and vote in person at the annual general meeting and wish to revoke the appointment of your proxy or corporate representative you must do so by delivering a notice of such revocation to Carnival plc's registrars at least three hours before the start of the annual general meeting.

+Q: What class of shares are entitled to be voted at the Carnival plc meeting?

+A: Carnival plc has only one class of ordinary shares in issue.
+Each Carnival plc ordinary share in issue as of the close of business on June 21, 2003, is (on a poll) entitled to one vote at the annual general meeting.

+Q: What votes are required to elect directors or approve the other proposals?

+A: Under the DLC structure, all proposals are voted on by the shareholders of both companies voting together as a joint electorate.
+Resolution 21 (which is proposal 9) is required to be approved by 75% of the combined votes cast at both meetings.
 Each of the other resolutions, including the election or re-election of directors, requires the approval of a majority of the combined votes cast at the annual general meetings.
+See "How will joint electorate actions be voted on?" for an explanation of joint electorate voting.
+Abstentions are not deemed votes cast for purposes of calculating the vote.

+Q: How are votes counted?

+A: You may vote "FOR," "AGAINST" or "WITHHOLD" your vote for each of the resolutions.
+If you "WITHHOLD," it has no effect on the outcome of the votes, although withheld votes will be counted for purposes of determining if a quorum is present for joint electorate actions.

+Q: May I propose actions for consideration at next year's annual general meeting or nominate individuals to serve as directors?

-See "HOW WILL JOINT ELECTORATE ACTIONS BE VOTED ON?" for an explanation of joint electorate voting.
-Abstentions are not deemed votes cast for purposes of calculating the vote. - Q: MAY I PROPOSE ACTIONS FOR CONSIDERATION AT NEXT YEAR'S ANNUAL GENERAL MEETING OR NOMINATE INDIVIDUALS TO SERVE AS DIRECTORS? - A: You may, to the extent permitted under Carnival plc's governing documents and UK law, submit proposals for consideration at future shareholder meetings, including director nominations.
-In order for shareholder proposals to be considered for inclusion in our proxy statement for next year's annual general meeting, the written proposals must be received by our Secretary no later than October 31, 2003.
-Such proposals also will need to comply with U.S. Securities and Exchange Commission regulations regarding the inclusion of shareholder proposals in company sponsored proxy materials.
+A: You may, to the extent permitted under Carnival plc's governing documents and UK law, submit proposals for consideration at future shareholder meetings, including nominations. order director In shareholder proposals to be considered for inclusion in our proxy statement for next year's annual general meeting, the written proposals must be received by our Secretary no later than October 31, 2003.
+Such proposals also will need to comply U.S. Securities and Exchange Commission regulations regarding inclusion of shareholder proposals in company sponsored proxy materials.
 Any proposal of shareholders to be considered at next year's meeting, but not included in the proxy statement, must be submitted in writing by January 10, 2004.

-You may also propose director candidates for consideration by our Board's Nominating & Governance Committee.
+You may also propose director candidates for consideration by our board's Nominating & Governance Committee.
 In order to have a nominee considered by the Nominating & Governance Committee for election at the 2004 annual general meeting of shareholders, a shareholder must submit its recommendation in writing to the attention of our Secretary at our headquarters not later than January 1, 2004.